alex-stewart/action-plan-rpg/docs/game_creation.md

 If the Game Master is deciding the agendas themselves, it's advised to have a list of potential agendas and randomise them.
 A good set of agendas would contain opposing ideas.

-Some examples of agendas for a space opera theme:
+Some examples of agendas for a tribe of goblins:
+- Hoarding treasure
--
+- Destroying non-goblin settlements
+- Building monuments to the goblin god

 ## Actions

-### Minor Actions

-The Game Master should decide the maximum impact level of a minor action.

 ### Action Plans